 My photo is from the exhibit on the reconstruction.

 Last week at Art into Science, I presented “That was Close!
-Doing Science with Near Misses” (Google, pptx.)
+Doing Science with Near Misses” (Slides as web page, or download the pptx.)

 The core idea is that we should borrow from aviation to learn from near misses, and learn to protect ourselves and our systems better.
-The longer form is in the draft “Voluntary Reporting of Cybersecurity “Near Misses””
+The longer form is in the draft “That Was Close!
+Reward Reporting of Cybersecurity ‘Near Misses’”

 If you’ve had a chance to think about definitions for either near misses or accidents, I’d love to hear about those, in comments, in your blog (trackbacks should work), or whatever works for you.
 If you were at Art Into Science, there’s a #near-miss channel on the conference Slack, and I’ll be cleaning up the notes.